-The Glass Lewis Compliance Department, comprised of the Senior Director of Compliance and the Chief Legal Officer of Glass Lewis, is responsible for overseeing and enforcing compliance with the Code of Ethics by all Supervised Persons, with the ongoing support of the Glass Lewis Compliance Committee.
-The Glass Lewis Compliance Committee includes Glass Lewis' President, Chief Operating Officer, Senior Vice President of Research and Engagement, Vice President of Human Resources, Chief Legal Officer and Senior Director of Compliance.
+The Glass Lewis Compliance Department, led by the Vice President of Compliance and the Chief Legal Officer of Glass Lewis, is responsible for overseeing and enforcing compliance with the Code of Ethics by all Supervised Persons, with the ongoing support of the Glass Lewis Compliance Committee.
+The Glass Lewis Compliance Committee includes Glass Lewis' President, Chief Operating Officer, Senior Vice President of Research and Engagement, Vice President of Human Resources, Chief Legal Officer and Vice President of Compliance.